This page has information for people with breast cancer and their families.

 Study findings show for women 50-74, the benefits of mammography screening every year are similar to the benefits of mammography screening every 2 years .
 In fact, the U.S. Preventive Services Task Force recommends mammography screening every 2 years for women ages 50-74 .
 The American Cancer Society recommends mammography every 2 years for women, starting at 55 .

-However, if you have any warning signs of breast cancer or notice any changes in your breast or underarm area, call your doctor.
+However, if you have any warning signs of breast cancer of breast cancer or notice any changes in your breast or underarm area, call your doctor.

-Read Komen’s position on breast cancer screening during this crisis.
+Read Komen’s position on breast cancer screening as communities begin to re-open.

 If you have questions about coronavirus (COVID-19) and breast cancer, visit the American Society of Clinical Oncology website.